-Our Nurture Provision
+Our Nurture Structure

-Our Nurture Provision provides the highest level of support for pupils struggling with emotional regulation, social interaction, communication and behaviour in a protected, carefully managed environment.
-Our Nurture Provision has a high staff to pupil ratio.
+Our Nurture structure provides the highest level of support for pupils struggling with emotional regulation, social interaction, communication and behaviour in a protected, carefully managed environment.
+Nurture has a high staff to pupil ratio.
 Pupils follow an individualised curriculum with embedded opportunities for Sensory/Emotional Regulation and community visits alongside more traditional academic learning such as Literacy, Numeracy thematic Humanities projects and Life Skills.

-Our ultimate aim is to help our pupils in the Nurture Provision to eventually integrate into the main school, into age-appropriate classes.
+Our ultimate aim is to help our Nurture pupils become resilient and thrive.
 The staff and pupils focus on emotional regulation and behaviour management.